ariel17/minesweeper-API/STEPS.md

 * Initializing Swagger docs: Had some trouble loading correctly the `docs` package until I realised that the module need to be imported as an anonymous one.
+* State machine definitions: I spent some time finding a clear meaning in for states names.

 [1]: https://github.com/swaggo/swag
 [2]: https://github.com/gin-gonic/gin